istreight/eggbeatr/README.md

 * Yellow: The certification will expire in 90 days or less.
 * Red: The certification has expired.

-To facilitate the colour coding, the dates must be input with forward shashes as seperators (e.g., 31/12/00) and ordered either as dd/mm/yy or mm/dd/yy.
+To facilitate the colour coding, the dates must be input with forward slashes as separators (e.g., 31/12/00) and ordered either as dd/mm/yy or mm/dd/yy.
 If only one value for the field is input, the preceding value will be interpreted as zero.

 Instructors may be given preferences on the lessons they teach.
 It is important to note that they give priority to the selected lesson types and does not prevent them from teaching non-preferred lesson types.
-An intructor's preferences default to any of the available lesson types.
+An instructor's preferences default to any of the available lesson types.

 The values input to the Instructors section must match specific patterns, listed below:

 * Instructor: At least one of uppercase or lowercase letters, followed by uppercase or lowercase letters or spaces.
-* Date of Hire: Three numbers, 1 to 31, 1 to 12, and 0 to 99, seperated by forward slashes.
+* Date of Hire: Three numbers, 1 to 31, 1 to 12, and 0 to 99, separated by forward slashes.
 * WSI Expiration Date: Same as Date of Hire.